ultimate271/notes/tolkien/ringsofpower.md

 rose to power among the Haradrim, a great and cruel people that dwelt in the wide lands south of Mordor beyond the mouths of Anduin.

+### Sauron takes Minas Ithil, destroys the white tree of Gondor, and seiges Osgiliath
 When therefore Sauron saw his time he came with great force against the new realm of Gondor, and he took Minas Ithil, and he destroyed the White Tree of Isildur that grew there.
 But Isildur escaped, and taking with him a seedling of